 The health and safety of I/ITSEC attendees, exhibitors, and volunteers is NTSA’s number-one mission.
-We are working closely with all of our partners at the Orange County Convention Center (OCCC), our host hotels, and conference vendors to ensure we present an event that meets all recommended health and safety requirements for our attendees, exhibitors, and team.
 I/ITSEC will follow the latest guidance and recommendations for large groups and meetings from the U.S. Centers for Disease Control and Prevention.
 In addition, the OCCC Operational Procedures & Guidelines adhere to those same guidelines and includes the implementation of physical distancing measures, strict sanitization and cleaning protocols, and hand sanitizing stations.

 What are travel guidelines in the USA for attending I/ITSEC?